saltnlight5/myschedule/README.md

 The default branch is the latest development of 3.x release work and it may not be stable yet!

-If you want the 2.x release source, then simply switch to that branch.
-For example:
+If you want an extract release source code, then simply switch to the tag name like this:

+	bash> hg update myschedule-2.4.4

+Or if you want the 2.4 maintence branch source code, then switch to the branch name like this:

 	bash> hg update myschedule-2.4.x

+Or to get back to latest development branch, then switch like this:

+	bash> hg update default

 # How to build this project (generate latest jar and war files etc)